Electronic System for Travel Authorization: Optional information

+Information found in social media may be used for applicant vetting and to identify potential threats.
+If an applicant does not answer the social media question or simply does not hold a social media account, the ESTA application can still be submitted without a negative interpretation or inference.

 Third-party websites

 Some websites offer to complete ESTA applications for a fee, often many times more than the required fee charged by the U.S. government.
 Access and application through the official U.S. government website are available to any travelers who qualify under the VWP program.
 Prevention of such "ESTA fee scams" was made more difficult when the mandatory U.S. government fee was imposed, as previous public education efforts focused on getting out the message that ESTA applications were free of charge and anybody requesting payment was an unauthorized third-party.
 Third-party websites try to make themselves look legitimate by using official-sounding web addresses and posting logos that resemble the U.S. government emblem.
 They may or may not contain a small disclaimer at the bottom of the page that says they are not associated with the U.S. government.

 Even if one of the third-party websites is used, passengers themselves still have to complete the same form.
 Concerns have been raised that third-party sites could be used for identity theft, credit card fraud, or the distribution of malware.